codalogic/exodep/README.md

 found then it will interpret all the config files it finds by globbing `exodep-imports/*.exodep`.

+After all found exodep files are processed,  if present, the file `exodep-imports/__end.exodep` will be processed.

 # Configuration file format

 Exodep configuration files are line oriented.
 Each command must be on its